swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 Invoking a distributed method (or distributed computed property) involves a number of steps that occur on two "sides" of the call.

-The local/remote wording which works well with actors in general can get slightly confusing here, because every a call made "locally" on a "remote reference", actually results in a "local" invocation execution on the "remote system".
+The local/remote wording which works well with actors in general can get slightly confusing here, because every call made "locally" on a "remote reference", actually results in a "local" invocation execution on the "remote system".
 Instead, we will be using the terms "**sender**" and "**recipient**" to better explain which side of a distributed call we are focusing on.

 As was shown earlier, invoking a `distributed func` essentially can follow one of two execution paths: